 Holroyd was convinced the truck was being remotely controlled, and there was no driver inside the armoured shell.
 Therefore they couldn’t be blinded or deafened by the flashbangs.
 In an enclosed space though, the stun grenades could be dangerous enough.
 That was what Holroyd was hoping since he didn’t have anything better.
 Gathering the grenades awkwardly in his hands, Holroyd turned back and started running.

 The Hummer crashed between more vehicles like a pinball, picking up speed.
 People were screaming and a hovercraft rocketed by overhead, spotlights sweeping back and forth.
-Some of the other police were trying to shoot out the vehicle’s tyres but they were protected by the armour plates that almost reached the ground.
+Some of the other police tried to shoot out the vehicle’s tyres but they were protected by the armour plates that almost reached the ground.
 Holroyd ran toward the truck.
 Unfortunately, the Hummer crashed clear of the gathered vehicles and got into open space again.
 It wheeled around and tore more ruts in the dirt.
-Some police and civilian techs were running down the drive toward the front gates.
+Some police and civilian techs ran down the drive toward the front gates.

 “What am I doing?
 This is insane!”
 Holroyd said.